cashubtc/awesome-cashu/README.md

 - [cashu-mint-status-board](https://github.com/shroominic/cashu-mint-status-board) is a mint status board. [cashu.live](https://cashu.live)
 - [Mint Audit](https://audit.8333.space/) is a mint auditor and [Mint Watch Bot](https://primal.net/p/npub1cashu0thfukl57lgwtarn7h4jrzrg2e346zc8sjvjd8u5hheds0qlhpt92) is a bot that watches the status of mints.
 ### Restore
+- [cashu-recover](https://github.com/kaloudis/cashu-recover) is a recovery tool for Cashu wallet proofs and state.
 - [Restore Tool-from seed](https://wallet.cashu.me/restore) is a tool that enables you to restore from a seed phrase.
+- [zeus-cashu-restore](https://github.com/ZeusLN/zeus-cashu-restore) is a standalone NUT-13 restore tool for v1 legacy Cashu seeds, written in Kotlin.

 ### Token Decoders
 - [Cashu Decode](https://decode.8333.space/) - a v4 token decoder that lets you view and edit the tokens in real time.